-M’akola’s Board of Directors consists of Aboriginal representatives who hold the holistic vision that improves living conditions for Aboriginal people while encouraging and reinforcing traditional practices and cultural beliefs.
+M’akola’s Board of Directors consists of Indigenous representatives who hold the holistic vision that improves living conditions for Indigenous people while encouraging and reinforcing traditional practices and cultural beliefs.

 Bruce has been member of the Board of Directors since the early 1990s.
 He has played an influential role in the society and throughout his time on the Board he has accepted many roles including President, Vice President and Treasurer.

 “When I joined the Board, M’akola was a much smaller operation.
 We were still in the building stage, but now we’ve seen huge growth,” Bruce said.
 “We’ve moved beyond the boundary of the Island, it’s impressive.
 We started in Victoria and slowly moved up the Island.
 Now we have homes in Terrace and Prince Rupert.”

 Bruce is passionate about serving urban Indigenous people and cites more than 60 per cent of Indigenous people live off-reserve.
 The majority of family members M’akola serves are people living off-reserve.

 “Here at M’akola we meet the needs of Indigenous people.
 We’ve been gaining the resources to support our communities and now even with 1,600 homes we still have wait lists.”